ChoiVoi/mini_dungeon/README.md

     </tr>
 </table>

+# Games

+### Battles
+A battle takes place when the Player and an enemy are in the same cell at any point within a single tick.
+The conditions for a battle occurring are the same regardless of whether the player moves onto the same tile as the enemy, or vice versa.

+A 'round' of a battle occurs as follows:
+Player Health = Player Health - (Enemy Attack Damage / 10)
+Enemy Health = Enemy Health - (Player Attack Damage / 5)

+Damage will be applied simultaneously to the player and enemy in each round.

+If the Player's health is <= 0, then the Player dies, is removed from the game and the game is over.
+If the enemy's health is <= 0, then the enemy dies and is removed from the game.
+If after the above 'round', neither the Player nor the enemy is dead, the round repeats until either the Player or enemy is dead.

+In battles, allies provide an attack and defence bonus to the player.

+### Tick Definition
+A tick is a transition from one state to a new state.
+A tick always starts with user input (i.e. in one tick, the player always does action first, then enemies/spawners).
+Then the game world changes in the tick and ends when another user input is needed.
+So “tick n” is the transition from the n-th state to the (n+1)-th state.
+There can be multiple developer-defined phases within one tick deciding the order of changes to the game world.
+Here is one possible example on phases sequence to help you understand.
+<img src = "entitiesImg/Tick.png">

 ### Goals
 each dungeon also has a goal that defines what must be achieved by the player for the dungeon to be considered complete.

-### Basic goals are:
+#### Basic goals are:
 1. Getting to an exit
 2. having aboulder on all switches
 3. Collecting a certain number of treasure items(or more)

-### Complex goals are:
+#### Complex goals are:
 1. Collecting a certain number of treasure AND getting to an exit
 2. Collecting a certain number of treasure OR having a boulder on all floor switches
 3. Getting to an exit AND (destroying all enemies OR collecting all treasure)

-# Winning & Losing
+### Winning & Losing
 The game is won when all the goals are achieved.
 The game is lost when the player dies and is removed from the map.

-### Tick Definition
-A tick is a transition from one state to a new state.
-A tick always starts with user input (i.e. in one tick, the player always does action first, then enemies/spawners).
-Then the game world changes in the tick and ends when another user input is needed.
-So “tick n” is the transition from the n-th state to the (n+1)-th state.
-There can be multiple developer-defined phases within one tick deciding the order of changes to the game world.
-Here is one possible example on phases sequence to help you understand.
-<img src = "entitiesImg/Tick.png">